swarali-marwadi/Smart_Timetable_Generator/README.md

 ### Hard Constraints

 - Break slot cannot be used.
+- Slot must be free in the division timetable.
+- A subject cannot be scheduled more than once on the same day.
 - Faculty workload must not exceed assigned quota.
-- A subject cannot be scheduled more than once on the same day.
 - Laboratory sessions must occupy two consecutive slots.
-- Shared laboratory resources cannot be double-booked.
+- Shared room resources cannot be double-booked.
 - A faculty member cannot be scheduled in multiple divisions simultaneously.
+- Laboratories can only be assigned to laboratory rooms.
+- Every scheduled session must receive a valid room allocation.

 ### Soft Constraints